CitizenLabDotCo/citizenlab/back/README.md

 In order to have more fake data in your localhost tenant, set the `SEED_SIZE` environment variable in `.env` to `small`, `medium`, `large` or `empty`.
 Defaults to medium.
 Then, run `rake db:reset`.

-If you would like to access another tenant than the `localhost` tenant, created through e.d. cl2-admin, you can set the `OVERRIDE_HOST` environment variable in `.env` prior to starting the container.
+If you would like to access another tenant than the `localhost` tenant, created through e.d. cl2-admin, you can set the `OVERRIDE_TENANT_HOST` environment variable in `.env` prior to starting the container.
 This makes cl2-back believe that all requests are coming from that tenants host, letting you access the tenant at localhost:3000 through cl2-front.

 NOTE: Watch out that you don't accidently commit these changes!